TakayukiMatsuo/FreeRTOS/FreeRTOS-Plus/Demo/coreMQTT_Windows_Simulator/MQTT_Mutual_Auth_wolfSSL/README_wolfSSL.md

 - **democonfigCLIENT_CERTIFICATE_PEM**
 - **democonfigCLIENT_PRIVATE_KEY_PEM**

 All have **"...insert here..."** as their defined value.
 This is the casuse of the assertion that stopped the demo.
-In the file, "...insert here..." is used as a place holder.
-Therefore, you need to give the correct value for each.
-You will find information how and what to set for each definition around the definitions.
+In the file, "...insert here..." is used as a placeholder.
+Therefore, you need to specify the correct value for each.
+Immediately above them, there is information on how and what to set for each definitions.

-Please refer the [coreMQTT Demo(Mutual Authentication)](https://www.freertos.org/mqtt/mutual-authentication-mqtt-example.html) page to get helpful information.
+Please refer the [coreMQTT Demo(Mutual Authentication)](https://www.freertos.org/mqtt/mutual-authentication-mqtt-example.html) page to get more information.
 If you completes above settings, re-build demo and run it.

 # Demo output
 Below is the output digest when a Aws MQTT IoT endpoint and appropriate credentials are set.
-You can find "**Hello World!**" message was published and received as a topic.
+You can find "**Hello World!**" message was published and received as a topic repeatedly.

 ```
 ...